EU Parliament grills Facebook's Zuckerberg over data mining, election meddling

-Mark Zuckerberg was in Brussels on the latest stop of his apology tour Tuesday, delivering yet another mea culpa for privacy and policy blunders that led to one of the largest data leaks in Facebook's history and an unprecedented attack on democratic elections across the West.
+Mark Zuckerberg went to Brussels on the latest stop of his apology tour Tuesday to deliver yet another mea culpa for privacy and policy blunders that led to one of the largest data leaks in Facebook's history and an unprecedented attack on democratic elections across the West.

+If this was supposed to be part of a charm offensive for Facebook, it fell flat.

+After listening to about an hour of questions from members of the European Union's Parliament, Zuckerberg answered at the end -- rather than responding to each question after it was posed.
+But he ended up only spending about 25 minutes giving his replies, ignoring some questions completely.

+"I asked you six yes-and-no questions, and I got not a single answer," said Guy Verhofstadt, a Belgian politician.
+Zuckerberg paused and then responded, "I'll make sure we follow up and get you answers to those" in the next few days.

-The 34-year-old multibillionaire had traveled to Belgium to testify before the European Union's Parliament.
-Lawmakers discussed everything from Russian meddling in the 2016 US presidential election, which some argue handed a victory to Donald Trump, to the 87 million user profiles that were mistakenly shared with a now-defunct UK-based political consultancy called Cambridge Analytica.
-And they were clearly unhappy.
+The 34-year-old multibillionaire has been answering questions for weeks about everything from Russian meddling in the 2016 US presidential election, which some argue handed a victory to Donald Trump, to the 87 million user profiles that were mistakenly shared with a now-defunct UK-based political consultancy called Cambridge Analytica.

 "This represents an attack on our fundamental values," said European Parliament President Antonio Tajani on Tuesday.
 "We need to prevent this from happening again."

-How Zuckerberg will fare with the EU is unclear.
-He escaped his hearings with both the US Senate and House of Representatives relatively unscathed -- that is, Facebook's shares actually rose during the hearings and then, two weeks later, the company reported earnings that topped Wall Street's expectations.

-The EU representatives laid into him early in the hearing, asking a series of questions over 45 minutes before allowing Zuckerberg to answer them together.

-One noted that Facebook had learned about Cambridge Analytica three years ago, but only acknowledged the leak recently.
+One noted that Facebook had learned about Cambridge Analytica three years ago, but only acknowledged recently that the firm had gotten access to users' data.
 Another pointed to the pervasiveness of Facebook's data collection.
 And others raised concerns about free speech allowing for Nazi propaganda.

 Meanwhile, Nigel Farage, who heads up Europe of Freedom and Direct Democracy, the European Parliament's right-wing populist group, asked Zuckerberg to defend the platform's political leanings and its transparency.
 Right-leaning Facebook users who hold mainstream, not extremist, political views "are being willfully discriminated against," he said.